sue0-si/Medication_Conversion_4204/README.md

    - managing dependencies.

 2. **Install a Code Editor (optional but recommended):**
    - Download and install [Visual Studio Code](https://code.visualstudio.com/).
-It’s a lightweight, efficient
+Itâ€™s a lightweight, efficient
    - editor for JavaScript-based projects.

 3. **Verify Installations:**